Ways to Incentivize Employees in the New Year

 Inventor, engineer, and businessman Charles Kettering once said, “Every time you tear a leaf off a calendar, you present a new place for new ideas and progress.”

 Just like an individual making a resolution, the new year is an ideal time to set goals for your business.
-Meeting those goals requires getting your employees on-board with your company’s plans for 2016.
+Meeting those goals requires getting your employees on-board with your company’s plans for the year.
 Use these incentivisation methods to motivate your staff and accomplish your goals in the new year.

 Offering staff members flex time is a worthwhile effort that doesn’t cost your company anything while proving to be a very tempting incentive.
 “When Accenture employers were asked to compare flexibility to other benefits or rewards, flexibility ranked in the top three, challenging the notion that compensation and advancement are employees’ primary motivators,” according to a CBS News article from 2011.
 Allow your staff some flexibility in their work schedule and watch as morale and output improve.